 but you might be about to have a heart attack!

-A bit melodramatic we know, however looking at these heart stopping statistics from the NZ Heart Foundation, you might see our reason for concern!
+However, looking at these heart-stopping statistics from the NZ Heart Foundation, you might see our reason for concern!

 – 16 deaths a day Every 90 minutes a New Zealander dies from coronary heart disease.

 – 40% of deaths in New Zealand are caused by Cardiovascular disease (heart, stroke and blood vessel disease).

 – One in twenty adults have been diagnosed with coronary heart disease.
 That’s 161,000 adults and includes 118,500 with angina and 89,400 who have had a heart attack resulting in them being hospitalised.

 – Women who smoke risk having a heart attack on average 19 years earlier than non-smoking women.

 – Nearly two-thirds of the deaths from heart attacks in women occur among those who have no history of chest pain.

 – 42 per cent of women who have heart attacks die within a year, compared with 24 percent of men.
 Heart attacks in women under 50 are twice as likely to be fatal as in men under 50.

 Many of these deaths are premature and preventable.

 – Obesity is a risk factor for a number of diseases including coronary heart disease, stroke, diabetes, high blood pressure, osteoarthritis and some cancers.